documentationfor yFiles for HTML 3.0.0.1

 Customizing the Standard Arrows

-yFiles for HTML is shipped with a number of predefined arrows, see also Decorations: Arrows.
-All the standard arrows provided with class IArrow can be configured with a custom size and color by creating a new instance of class Arrow:
+yFiles for HTML includes several predefined ArrowTypes (see also Decorations: Arrows).
+You can configure all standard arrow types with a custom size and color by creating a new instance of the Arrow class.

 A thick orange edge with the default arrow (above) and a configured arrow (below)